 Now, see the negative and interrogative structures of Future Indefinite Tense:

 I will not help the boy in his problem.

 (Shall/will)+subject+ base form of verb +object?

 Will I help the boy in his problem?

 Shall they join in this party?

-Rule Variations in Future Indefinite Tense
+Rule Variations in Simple Future Tense

 In order to express the future action, we use the auxiliary verbs: ‘shall/will’ in the structure of verb.
 But there are some situations which express the obligations or duties in future moment.
 In such cases, we will use a different verb structure in sentences.
 It is the modal auxiliary verbs: ‘has to/have to’.
 If we use ‘has to or have to’ instead of ‘shall/will’ before the principal verb, it expresses the obligation of the action in future.